Françoise Lebrun

 Françoise Lebrun (born 18 August 1944) is a French actress.

+Career

 She has appeared in many movies, and is especially known for her role as Veronika in Jean Eustache's The Mother and the Whore (1973).

 She has worked with other directors including Paul Vecchiali, Marguerite Duras and Lucas Belvaux, and is the subject of the documentary Françoise Lebrun, les voies singulières (2008).
 In a Variety review of the Vecchiali film A Vot' Bon Coeur (2004), Lisa Nesselson called her "a supreme master of the sustained monologue."

+Personal life

+Her daughter, Clara Le Picard, is a writer and stage director.